 What Is an Amendment Contract?

 An amendment contract is a formal and official change made to a legal document or contract.
 The word amendment is based on the verb to amend, which means to change for better.
 An amendment may update, remove, and add parts to an existing agreement.
 It is often used when it's better to change the existing contract rather than to create another one.
 In other terms, an amendment contract may also be referred to as an alteration since it alters the existing document.
-In an amendment contract, both parties involved should agree to the revision and changes that is going to happen.
+In an amendment contract, both parties involved should agree to the revision and changes that are going to happen.

-How To Write an Amendment Contract
+How To Write an Amendment Contract?

 Written contracts play a vital role in everyday negotiations.
 Along with the importance of a written contract is the contract amendment which is usually applied if there are certain provisions in the contract that needs to be changed or addressed.
-All forms of negotiations where a contract is involved may be amended such as employment contracts, residential lease, purchasing and partnership agreement contracts, construction agreement and services contract.
-In general, contracts are considered as legal documents, which only means that it needs to be formal and credible.
+All forms of negotiations where a contract is involved may be amended such as employment contracts, residential lease, purchasing and partnership agreement contracts, construction agreement, and services contract.
+In general, contracts are considered legal documents, which only means that it needs to be formal and credible.
 We have provided a simple step-by-step guide below that might help you in your amendment contract making.

-1. Study Existing Contract
+1. Study of Existing Contract

 The first step to successfully make an amendment in the sample contract is to read and study it first.
 If possible, talk with both parties involved in the contract what needs to be amended and why does it need to be changed.
 Making amendments for legally binding documents such as this is not an easy task to do.
-You may opt to let the both parties involved sign an amendment form in order to make the process formal.
+You may opt to let both parties involved sign an amendment form in order to make the process formal.

 2. Differentiate Amendment From Addendum

 When making an amendment contract, you have to take note of the basics.
 Amendment and addendum are commonly used terms in contract law.
-Basically, amendment means any alteration or revision of an existing document.
+Basically, the amendment means any alteration or revision of an existing document.
 And contract addendum, on the other hand, does not fully change the contract, it only adds to it.
 Take note of this and don't be confused when using them for your simple contract making.

 3. Know What Provisions Needs To Be Amended